DrChooper/SCIE4002/prac1_annotation.md

 ### Block 1 code along: Run Annotations (20 min)

 From this point on, follow along with the commands.
-Ask for help if you fall behind — checkpoint files are available.
+Ask for help if you fall behind.

 #### Getting the FASTA file